shuaiqifeiyang/Livecode/README.md

 | laolao2  | 123      | interview  |
 | baobao1  | 123      | job hunter |

-* Interviewers can select questions, and the job hunters' screens will show the questions.
+* Interviewers can select questions, and the job hunters' screens will show the question.

 ![](./GIF/question.gif)